 Appropriate Ways To Relate

-What an organisation believes is an appropriate way to relate is easily seen in a website.
 Does the company believe in “just the facts – name, rank and serial number” only?
 Is interaction welcomed or blocked?
 Is information one way only?
 How open in terms of sharing information is the website?
-Is everything guarded so that competitors can’t steal the great ideas, or is there an over-sharing of information?
+Is everything guarded so that competitors can’t steal the great ideas, or is there a generous sharing of information?
 How is social media managed or responded to (if at all)?

 Conflict & Crisis Management

-How an organisation deals with conflict and crisis can be seen through your website and online presence.
 How are public negative reviews dealt with?
-Are they ignored and swept under the carpet; flamed down; are threats of internal witch hunts made (we will find and punish the employee who did this); is there visible support from the executive for their staff; or is the issue calmly and thoroughly responded to without blame and judgement.
+Are they ignored and swept under the carpet; flamed down; are threats of internal witch hunts made (we will find and punish the employee who did this)?
+Is there visible support from the executive for their staff; or are issues calmly and thoroughly responded to without blame and judgement?

 Conclusion

 These are just tiny glimpses of what you can see from a website as to how a business really does things.
-So take a look at the websites around you with fresh eyes (or have us take a look at your website content for you) and see if you can work out what is really going on behind those closed doors.